leofabri/hassio_appliance-status-monitor/README.md

 </p>

 Here's the automation I made to control the status of the most power-hungry appliances in my house.
-I like to think that I can automate my machines without wasting money to buy them new.
-Here I'm offering a cheap and simple solution that just works.
+I'm sure that I can automate my machines without wasting money to buy them new and so, what I'm offering here is a a cheap and simple solution that does just that.

 I use this for my dishwasher and washing machine, and so far the results have been great!
 My family ❤️s it!
-Even if they don't really get what's the fuss about this intricate thing.
+Even if they don't really get what's all the fuss about this intricate thing.

 I'm sharing this with everyone, hoping that you'll find it useful.